-Steemit is trying to change how social media platforms work.
-Unlike platforms like Facebook where users are not compensated financially for the content they create, Steemit rewards the platform’s contributors/creators’ directly with its Steem coin.
+Steemit is trying to change the way social media platforms work.
+Unlike platforms like Facebook where users are not compensated for the content they create, Steemit rewards the platform’s contributors/creators directly with its Steem coin.

 In addition to creators, curators are also a very important part of the Steemit community.
 Users who upvote and help evaluate the quality of content are called “curators” on Steemit.

-In fact, curators are also rewarded on Steemit as they help in maintaining the quality of the content!
+In fact, curators are also rewarded on Steemit as they help to maintain the quality of the content!
 Pretty neat, right?